 You can probably guess the practical value of this.
 If you believe the words you are practicing actually come from God, don’t you think you are more likely to accept the truth in them?
 This is made explicit in Lesson 67, “Love created me like itself”:

-- Try to realize in the shorter practice periods that this is not your tiny, solitary voice that tells you this.
+Try to realize in the shorter practice periods that this is not your tiny, solitary voice that tells you this.
 This is the Voice for God, reminding you of your Father and of your Self.
-This is the Voice of truth, replacing everything that the ego tells you about yourself with the simple truth about the Son of God.
-You were created by love like itself.
+This is the Voice of truth, replacing everything the ego tells you about yourself with the simple truth about the Son of God.
+You were created by Love like Itself.
 (67.6:1-4)

 Again, please try this out.
 Say, “Love created me like itself,” and as you do, have the sense that this is not your tiny voice telling yourself this.
 This is actually God’s Voice speaking to you, replacing the lies your ego has told you with the real truth about you.
 Say the idea a few more times, trying to give it this sense of “not my voice, God’s Voice,” and “not my outlandish claim, the real truth.”
 Can you feel the difference it makes?